fluxcd/helm-operator/docs/helmrelease-guide/rollbacks.md

 # Rollbacks

-From time to time a release made by the Helm operator may fail, this section of the guide will explain how you can recover from a failed release by enabling rollbacks.
+From time to time a release made by the Helm Operator may fail, this section of the guide will explain how you can recover from a failed release by enabling rollbacks.